 (d) The imposition of any Jewish immigration into Palestine would further constitute a breach of the guiding principles adopted in General Assembly resolution 62 (I) to which a brief reference has been made in paragraph 43 above.

-49. Palestine is a small country, having limited resources, practically no raw materials and no unoccupied cultivable land available for settlement.
+Back to top49.
+Palestine is a small country, having limited resources, practically no raw materials and no unoccupied cultivable land available for settlement.
 This is amply borne out by the report of the Special Committee, from which extracts are quoted below.

 Palestine is already over-populated.
 Excluding the desert area of Beersheba, it has a density of 324 persons per square mile (see chapter 11, paragraph 20).
 The <287>natural rate of increase of population is very high and leaves no scope for artificial increase by means of immigration.